sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ```

 The logical operators `any` and `all` can be used to test conditions on the vector.
-The former returns `TRUE` if at least one element satisfies the statement, the second returns `TRUE` if all elements satisfy the condition
+The former returns `TRUE` if at least one element satisfies the statement and the second returns `TRUE` if all elements satisfy the condition

 ```r